DebasmitaRaha/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is a responsive personal portfolio website showcasing my skills, education, projects, and contact information.
+This is a personal portfolio website showcasing my skills, education, projects, and contact information.
 The portfolio is designed to provide a professional and engaging platform to present my work.
 The website consists a Header,About,Portfolio and Contact Info sections.The website is responsive and includes animations and transitions for an interactive user experience.

 # Features
 *  Responsive design for optimal viewing on different devices.